 Thanks to the creation of the School-Based Bicycle Safety Education program administered by the Washington State Department of Transportation, youth in grades 6-12 are participating in after school youth development bike safety programs throughout Washington.
 Cascade was selected to design and implement the program by supporting community partners as they fine-tune the program to serve the needs of youth in their community.

 In the pilot year of the program (2023-24), Cascade partnered with three organizations.
-In the program's second year (2024-25), six additional partners are being added to grow the reach and impact.
+In the program's second year (2024-25), six additional partners were added to grow the reach and impact.
 The Youth Development program is currently being offered by 2nd Cycle, Auburn Parks and Recreation, Bike Works, Children of the Valley, Puyallup School District, the ReCyclery, Sharing Wheels, Walk N Roll, and Whatcom Mountain Bike Coalition.

 - In the 2024-25 program year, all Youth Development partners will be supported with the Teens Biking to Destinations (TBD) curriculum, developed by Cascade Bicycle Club.
 The curriculum covers safety, bike handling, maintenance, and fundamentals of active transportation.